stnlabz/chaos-mvc/README.md

 - GitHub is required for core changes
 - AI-generated code must be annotated
+- HUMAN Approval is required for all AI edited/created work
 - PSR-12 code formatting is required
 - Proper DocBlock documentation must be present
 - Core files are protected